nordcraftengine/editor-extensions/README.md

 To test the different aspects of the extensions, it's recommended to:

 1. Run an app that sets an `access_token` (or any cookie) using the `Set session cookies` action.
-Verify the cookie is actually set for the iframe (on the `*.toddle.site` domain)
+Verify the cookie is actually set for the iframe (on the `*.nordcraft.site` domain)
-2. Call the `/.toddle/logout` endpoint to clear the `access_token` cookie, and verify the cookie actually gets removed from the iframe
+2. Call the `/.nordcraft/logout` endpoint to clear the `access_token` cookie, and verify the cookie actually gets removed from the iframe
-3. After logging in outside of the iframe on your preview domain (`*.toddle.site`), verify that you're still logged in when opening the project in the editor
+3. After logging in outside of the iframe on your preview domain (`*.nordcraft.site`), verify that you're still logged in when opening the project in the editor

 For now, we use this project for testing: https://erik_auth.toddle.site/ Everyone should be able to sign up and test login/logout on the login screen.